Import some libraries from PsychoPy and others

 win.flip()

-core.wait(2) # wait for 2 second
+losing_sound.play()2) # wait for 2 second

-win.flip() # we re-flip at the end to clean the window
+core.wait(# we re-flip at the end to clean the window

-win.close() # let's close the window at the end of the trial
+# let's close the window at the end of the trial win.close()

 ISI

 Amazing, we’ve got two trials!
 But, these trials are back-to-back, which isn’t typically what we want.
 More often, we prefer a brief gap between trials, known as the Inter Stimulus Interval (ISI).
-We could introduce this interval by simply adding a core.wait(1), which would pause the script for a second.
-However, I’d like to introduce you to an alternative method to wait for this second, which will be useful in future tutorials.
+We could introduce this interval by simply adding a core.wait(1)

-To implement this ISI, we’ll create a psychopy core.Clock().
+.
 Once initiated, this clock begins to keep track of time, allowing us to check how much time has elapsed since the clock started at any given moment.
-We’ll then use a while loop to monitor the elapsed time and break this loop once a second has passed.
+We’ll then use a while

-The while loop is a loop that will keep doing the same thing over and over again as long as a certain condition is true, here the passing of 1s.
+loop is a loop that will keep doing the same thing over and over again as long as a certain condition is true, here the passing of 1s.

 ### ISI

-clock = core.Clock() # start clock
+= core.Clock() # start clock

-while clock.getTime() < 1:
+clock while clock.getTime() < 1:

 pass